-This very successful program, in its second year, is run by HARDA & Auburn Sports Club and supported by the Attorney-General’s Building Community Resilience Program.
-It encourages young Somali participants to develop their leadership skills through sporting and community activities.
-These activities have been supported by the local community, youth centres, law enforcement agencies and locally based organisations.
+This very successful program was run for the second year by HARDA & Auburn Sports Club and supported by the Attorney-General’s Building Community Resilience Program.
+It encouraged young Somali participants to develop their leadership skills through sporting and community activities.
+The activities were supported by the local community, youth centres, law enforcement agencies and locally based organisations.
+More

 One of our affliate organisations is Southern Hope Community Organisation, an NGO working to improve the lives of South Sudanese migrants to Australia.
 For more info visit their website shco.com.au